 Next, we introduce various $\alpha + \alpha + n + n$ configurations for the basis states to describe the $^{10}$Be nucleus as follows: \begin{widetext}

 \end{widetext} where $\cal A$ is the antisymmetrizer and $\phi_{\alpha}$ and $\phi_{n}$ are the wave functions of $\alpha$ and neutron, respectively.
 The wave functions of the $j$-th nucleon, whose spatial coordinate is $\bm{r}_{j}$, is described as a locally shifted Gaussian centered at $\bm{R}$, $\exp[-\nu(\bm{r}_j - \bm{R})^2]$.
 Here, the positions of the Gaussian-centered parameter $\bm{R}$ are randomly generated.
 The $\alpha$ cluster comprised four nucleons: spin-up proton, spin-down proton, spin-up neutron, and spin-down neutron.
-These shared a common Gaussian-centered parameter, $\bm{R}_{1}$ or $\bm{R}_{2}$.
+These nucleons shared a common Gaussian-centered parameter, $\bm{R}_{1}$ or $\bm{R}_{2}$.
 However, for simplicity, the spin and isospin of each nucleon were not explicitly described in this formula.
-The projection onto an eigenstate of parity and angular momentum by operators $P^{\pi}$ and $P^{JMK}$ is performed numerically.
-The number of mesh points for the Euler angle integral was $16 \times 24 \times 16$, i.e., $6144$.
-The value of $M$ represents the $z$ component of the angular momentum in the laboratory frame, and the energy does not depend on $M$; however, it depends on $K$, which is the $z$ component of the angular momentum in the body-fixed frame.
+The projection onto an eigenstate of parity and angular momentum by operators $P^{\pi}$ and $P^{JMK}$ was performed numerically.
+For the Euler angle integral, the number of mesh points was $16 \times 24 \times 16$, i.e., $6144$.
+The value of $M$ represents the $z$ component of the angular momentum in the laboratory frame.
+The energy does not depend on $M$; however, it depends on $K$, which is the $z$ component of the angular momentum in the body-fixed frame.

 The Hamiltonian is same as in Refs.~\cite{furumoto2013,furumoto2018}.
 The two-body interaction includes the central, spin-orbit, and Coulomb parts.
-The Volkov No.2 effective potential is applied to the central part~\cite{volkov1965}.
-We use the same parameter set including $\nu$ ($\nu$ is the width parameter of the wave function) as in Refs.~\cite{furumoto2013,furumoto2018}.
+The Volkov No.2 effective potential was applied to the central part~\cite{volkov1965}.
+We used the same parameter set including $\nu$ ($\nu$ is the width parameter of the wave function) as in Refs.~\cite{furumoto2013,furumoto2018}.

 Here, we introduce the spin-orbit term of the G3RS potential~\cite{tamagaki1968,yamaguchi1979},